ray-project/enhancements/reps/2023-07-28-serve-grpc-proxy.md

 ## Design and Architecture
 ### High Level Description
 - We will serve gRPC from the same actors that currently serve HTTP
-- Users will call gRPC services using a Serve-provided schema that embeds their own custom messages using the gRPC Any proto type
+- Users will call gRPC services using Any protobufs.
+Routes, Request id, multiplexing model id...etc will be passed by the client through the metadata as well
-- Client will receive a Serve-provided schema that embeds user's own custom response using the gRPC Any proto type
+- Client will receive gRPC `Any` protobuf as response.
+Serve will also return request id back to the client with trailing metadata
 - gRPC deployments will have full feature parity with HTTP, including streaming responses, model multiplexing, and model composition support